 - A computer on which the Application Server role is installed

-- A computer that is a System Center Operations Manager management server
+- A computer that's a System Center Operations Manager management server

 - A computer on which Exchange Server is running

-- A computer that is a node of a cluster
+- A computer that's a node of a cluster

 Always join Azure Backup Server to a domain.
-If you plan to move the server to a different domain, install Azure Backup Server first, then join the server to the new domain.
 Moving an existing Azure Backup Server machine to a new domain after deployment is not supported.